 “I didn’t want to be the first,” she says.
 Having said that, Jarrold has racked up several firsts at IU: she is the first woman to chair her department, as well as the first woman to be promoted to full professor of chemistry.
 And though it’s not a first, she was also named a Herman B Wells Endowed Professor in 2018, the same year she became department chair.

 Jarrold says that her eyes were really opened to the problem of gender bias later in her career, when she got her first faculty appointment.
 As a student, she says, “I felt pretty oblivious to gender bias.
 I knew I was being treated differently.
 Sometimes it was to my benefit and sometimes not.”

-Later, as a young faculty member at IU, she explains, “I was trying to build a lab.
+Later, as a young assistant professor at the University of Illinois in Chicago, she explains, “I was trying to build a lab.
 I was trying to publish papers.
 Normally a department will leave junior faculty members alone so they can get their careers started.
 And although my department was incredibly supportive, if a female candidate in chemistry or physics was being interviewed, I was always asked to meet her so I could assure her that women were treated well here.”